 This post is sponsored by Noble Vines.

 These Spicy Southern Cheese Straws are a family recipe and a traditional party snack, perfect for serving with Noble Vines 242 Sauvignon Blanc.
-Also, enter for a chance to win a giveaway for an Ancestry ® DNA Test to help you learn more about your family tree!

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.

 At the holidays, there’s a lot of talk of tradition, but so much changes from year to year.